beejjorgensen/bgc/src/bgc_part_0725_io.md

 that support the same serialization methods.

 Do yourself and everyone a favor!
 Serialize your binary data when you write it to a stream!
+This will keep things nice and portable, even if you transfer data files from one architecture to another.